Xo Dang people: History

 Elite warriors, war horses, war elephants and logistics from Sedang tribes alongside Bahnar, Jarai and H're tribes kept an important role in the victories of Tây Sơn dynasty at the end of the 18th century.

+People used to consider the Sedang was one of the most combative races in the Central Highlands.
+During the French colonial period, Sedang were famous for their stubbornness, it took the French several years of hardship to conquer them.

+In 1888, Marie-Charles David de Mayréna, a French adventurer - under the sponsor of the French government and the Kontum missionary association - persuaded some tribal chiefs of Sedang to form the Kingdom of Sedang with Mayréna as the King (self-proclaimed).
+After a failed fundraising campaign, the king was deposed by the French colonial authorities in 1889.
+The kingdom also ended with Mayréna's death in 1890.

 Economic Activities

 Monom group practices farming in a primitive way: tilling the land by driving buffalo herds to stomp then using wood or iron hoes to excavate.
 In the other groups, slash-and-burn agriculture play a dominant role, with tools and farming methods similar to other ethnic groups in the area: cutting trees with axes and knives, then burning with fire; using a sharpened stick or a stick with an iron blade to poke holes to sow seeds; weeding with a small hoe with a handle taken from a fork and a scraper with a bent blade to one side; harvesting the rice by hand.

-Their traditional livestock are water buffalo, goat, highland black pig, dog, and chicken.
+Sedang's traditional livestock are water buffalo, goat, highland black pig, dog, and chicken.
 Kayong group has planted cinnamon trees.
 Blacksmithing has been developing in Todrah group area, they knew how to make iron from ore to forge metalwork.

 Except a part of the Kayong group, other Sedang groups all know how to weave.
 In the past, the people only weaved with jute, wild or garden grown ramie.
 Currently, the Monom and Xteng groups still maintain that tradition.
 The Todrah and Halang groups have grown cotton plant for spinning and weaving.

 Culture

+Sedang people live in small rectangle-shaped stilt houses with thatched roofs, the upper story is for people, the lower story for livestock and wood storage.

-Around the beginning of July, the Sedang people hold the Ondrô Lô Choi festival to sow seeds into the upland field and/or sow young rice plants into the patty field.
-When the rice plants has turned green, the festival Tra Ke Ton will be held for eating leftover rice seeds at the beginning of August.
+The traditional folk festivals of Sedang people are held following the production cycle.
+Around the beginning of July, they hold the Ondrô Lo Chôi festival to sow seeds into the upland field and/or sow young rice plants into the patty field.
+When the rice plants has turned green, the Tra Ke Ton festival will be held for eating leftover rice seeds at the beginning of August.